 - High rise jeans.
-I like these vintage-inspired wide leg jeans from Reformation.
+I like these vintage-inspired wide-leg jeans from Reformation.

 - Leather purse.
-A high-quality leather purse in a camel or caramel colour complements most outfits.
+A high-quality leather purse in a camel or caramel color complements most outfits.
 This one is from DeMellier.
 All of my designer leather purses I've bought secondhand on clothing resale apps

 - Black leather boots.
 My BY FAR Sofia ankle boots have been one of my best investments in recent years.
-You can also find great leather boots from my other favourite shoe brand, La Canadienne.
+You can also find great leather boots from my other favorite shoe brand, La Canadienne.
 They have good seasonal sales.